Structure and regularity for subsets of groups with finite VC-dimension: Abstract

 \section{Abstract}

 Suppose $G$ is a finite group and $A\seq G$ is such that $\{gA:g\in G\}$ has VC-dimension strictly less than $k$.
 We find algebraically well-structured sets in $G$ which, up to a chosen $\epsilon>0$, describe the structure of $A$ and behave regularly with respect to translates of $A$.
-For the subclass of groups with uniformly fixed finite exponent $r$, these algebraic objects are subgroups with index bounded in terms of $k$, $r$, and $\epsilon$.
-For arbitrary groups, we use Bohr neighborhoods inside of subgroups of bounded index.
-Both results are proved using model theoretic techniques for NIP formulas in pseudofinite groups.
-We then prove similar results for \emph{fsg} groups definable in NIP theories, including an application to compact $p$-adic analytic groups.
+For the subclass of groups with uniformly fixed finite exponent $r$, these algebraic objects are normal subgroups with index bounded in terms of $k$, $r$, and $\epsilon$.
+For arbitrary groups, we use Bohr neighborhoods of bounded rank and width inside normal subgroups of bounded index.
+Our proofs are largely model theoretic, and heavily rely on a structural analysis of compactifications of pseudofinite groups as inverse limits of Lie groups.
+The introduction of Bohr neighborhoods into the nonabelian setting uses model theoretic methods related to the work of Breuillard, Green, and Tao \cite{BGT} and Hrushovski \cite{HruAG} on approximate groups, as well as a result of Alekseev, Glebski\v{\i}, and Gordon \cite{AlGlGo} on approximate homomorphisms.